Arlington Ridge Road/Mount Vernon Avenue Bridge Reconstruction Project

 Public Art Component

 Artist Vicki Scuri is incorporating art elements into the design of the Ridge Road Bridge that takes inspiration from the Four Mile Run stream.
 Once complete, the Ridge Road Bridge and the West Glebe Road Bridge, located just a mile upstream, will be seen as a pair.
-Learn more about the Arlington Ridge Road Bridge art component.
+The Arlington Ridge Road Bridge art component is being managed in partnership with Arlington Economic Development.

 Public Process